jochenseeber/mixml/demo/tool.md

 ## Replace nodes with a template

-If you prefer, you can also use template expressions instead of string parameters, so you can also select some elements with an XPath expression and then replace each element.
+If you prefer, you can also use template expressions instead of string parameters.
+Mixml uses [Erubis](http://www.kuwata-lab.com/erubis) as templating engine, and `{` and `}` as delimiters.
+With this, you can select some elements with an XPath expression and then replace each element.

     @tool.execute do
         xpath '//*[@name = "Hobbes"]' do